Alumni

 Wilbur Cross Medal for Alumni Achievement

-The Wilbur Cross Medal, named in honor of former Graduate School Dean and Governor of Connecticut, was established in 1966 to honor alumni of Yale Graduate School for outstanding achievements like those of Dean Cross during his multifaceted career.
+The Wilbur Cross Medal, named in honor of former Graduate School Dean and Governor of Connecticut, was established in 1966 to honor doctoral alumni of Yale Graduate School for outstanding achievements like those of Dean Cross during his multifaceted career.

 Helpful Links